Last updated on August 18th, 2023 at 02:20 pmJump to Recipe

 Green Bean Casserole is the ultimate comfort food, loaded with fresh green beans, cream of mushroom soup, cheddar cheese, and topped with crispy French fried onions.
 This is the perfect holiday side dish, easily made at home, and ready in about one hour.

 We love making easy and delicious Casseroles, because they are tasty, can feed a larger crowd, and usually make enough leftovers.
-Enjoy this dish on your Thanksgiving table with Roast Turkey, Slow Cooker Pineapple Ham, and Sweet Potato Casserole.
+Enjoy this dish on your Thanksgiving table with Roast Turkey and Sweet Potato Casserole.

 A classic holiday side dish